laanwj/laanwj.github.io/_posts/2016-09-17-seconddate-cnc.md

 - Then, the packet is decrypted using RC6 in [CTR (counter mode)](https://en.wikipedia.org/wiki/CTR_mode)<a href="#foot1" class="footref">3</a>, instead of OFB mode as in BLATSTING C&C. The counter is part of every packet, as header field `encCounter`.

-- After this the packet is dispatched for command processing.
+- `encMagic` is checked to be `0x9e 0x1a 0x83 0x3a`.
+If this matches, the packet is dispatched for command processing.

 It does not look like the packets are authenticated in any way.
 There is no MAC.
 This is usually a bad idea, but even more with crypto modes such as CCM that use the underlying block cipher as a stream cipher.
 Bits can be flipped for a lot of fun